 The castle has tower which is well worth the climb since it gives a clear view it the town and surrounding countryside with Marvao clearly visible in distance.

 The town is declining in population like many regions of Portugal close to the border with Spain.
 There are not enough providers of employment to keep the younger generation in the area so the demographic make-up leans towards the older generation.
 This makes tourism a more important aspect of the economy and luckily the town is a lovely and relaxing place to visit.

 Tourism is very low key because the Sao Mamede region is off the beaten track and yet it is a very attractive area that is a bit of a hidden gem.
 This appeals to some northern Europeans from crowded developed countries who buy up some of the more remote properties for holiday homes or to move here for a more laid back existence.

-As well as being a town Castelo de Vide is an administrative region call a concelho (like a small county) of 265km2 with a 2001 population of 3872 and that figure is a decrease of 6% over ten years.
+As well as being a town it is also an administrative region call a Concelho (like a small county) of 265km2 with a 2001 population of 3872 and that figure is a decrease of 6% over ten years.
 Source: portalegredigital.biz

 The contribution of low-key tourism to the economy mostly comes from hotels and restaurants.
 One restauranter told us the competition was tough since he had counted 28 places to get a meal in the small town.
 Not so good for him but great for tourists.